adanilkov/void-client/README.md

 This is an internal client, meaning the rendering of the GUI is done within the minecraft client itself.
 This is done by hooking to a bug/feature within OpenGL's swapbuffer method, which allows for images to be rendered as an overlay when you create two different contexts and switch between them with the swapbuffer call.

-Note, this repository does not have all the code necessary to compile and run the client as this is something that I am currently working on and have plans on creating a website and selling subscriptions to this client.
-Once it is available, the link will be included, and the full client will be purchaseable.
+Please be aware that the code in this repository is not complete for compiling and running the client, as it is currently being offered for sale to a beta grou[.
+However, I intend to make the client accessible for purchase by the general public soon.
+Once this becomes available, a website will be provided for further information.